 In addition to produce, you may find the following sold at farmers’ markets:

 - Handbags, purses, clutches, and accessories

 - Candy, popcorn, snacks, and treats

-- Coffee, tea, hot chocolate, liquor, and fermented beverages
+- Coffee, like that sold from the best coffee roasters, tea, hot chocolate, liquor, and fermented beverages

 Events and Festivals